sebastien/dotenv/README.md

    be located at `~/.dotenv/profile/active`.
 Any file overridden by the profile will be backed up in `~/.dotenv/backup`.

-- `dotenv --create PROFILE?` ― creates the profile with the given name, using "`default`" in case `PROFILE` is not specified.
+- `dotenv PROFILE?` ― creates the profile with the given name, using "`default`" in case `PROFILE` is not specified.

 - `dotenv -p|--profiles` ― lists the available profiles, where active